TacMechMonkey/Lambda-EBS-Snapshot-Manager-for-Python-3.6/README.md

 Use Boto3 and Lambda to schedule the creation and clearing of EBS snapshots, with SNS (email, txt...) notifications.

- - To tag an EBS volume for backup, add a tag key: "Backup" with a value: how often to snapshot.
+ - To tag an EBS volume for backup, add a tag "LambdaBackup" for the daily function, or "LambdaArchive" for the monthly function, with a value of how often to snapshot.
 Values for "Backup" key: Hourly, 4/day, Daily, Weekly, No

- - Optionally, add the key "Retention" with the number of days to override the default amount in the function.
-Values for "Retention" key: (days)
+ - Optionally, add a "Retention" tag to EBS volumes with the number of days to override the default amount in the function.
+Values for "Retention" tag is in days, and only works for the daily function (the monthly function doesn't delete).

  - Snapshots will be created with a tag key: "Delete After", value: seconds to exists after creation.
 After this period, they're purged.
 If no key is set, they're purged after the default retention period you set.